amelialwx/AC215_PlatePals/README.md

 ### Milestone 5: API, Frontend, and Deployment ###

 After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

 **Application Design**

-Before we start implementing the app we built a detailed design document outlining the application’s architecture.
-We built a Solution Architecture abd Technical Architecture to ensure all our components work together.
+Before we start implementing the app, we built a detailed design document outlining the application’s architecture.
+We built a Solution Architecture and Technical Architecture to ensure all our components work together.

 Here is our Solution Architecture:
 ![solution_architecture](assets/solution_architecture.png)